ibm-cloud-docs/infrastructure-hub/faq-microsoft.md

 For client BYOL Microsoft software issues, you need to contact [Microsoft support](https://support.microsoft.com/en-us){: external}.

-## Does {{site.data.keyword.cloud_notm}} and Microsoft offer an extended support agreement?
+## Does {{site.data.keyword.cloud_notm}} support Extended Security Updates on Microsoft Products ?
 {: #faq-extended-support-microsoft-ibm-cloud}
 {: faq}

-{{site.data.keyword.cloud_notm}} adheres to Microsoft end of service (EOS) dates. {{site.data.keyword.cloud_notm}} and Microsoft don't offer an extended support agreement.
-However, IBM support works with [Microsoft support](https://support.microsoft.com/en-us){: external} when needed.
+{{site.data.keyword.cloud_notm}} adheres to Microsoft End of Service (EOS) dates.
+If you purchase extended support updates from Microsoft, you can apply the same dates to your EOS Windows virtual servers.

 ## What is the level of support between {{site.data.keyword.cloud_notm}} and customers who use Microsoft software?
 {: #faq-microsoft-ibm-cloud-responsibilities}
 {: faq}

-{{site.data.keyword.cloud_notm}} provides the cloud infrastructure and Microsoft stock images. {{site.data.keyword.cloud_notm}} [support](/docs/account?topic=account-gettinghelp) covers any issue with the cloud infrastructure and the stock images - such as driver mismatch or licensing.
-Issues that are related to images and licensing are the responsibility of the customer.
-Custom images (customer-owned images) are also the responsibility of the customer.
+{{site.data.keyword.cloud_notm}} provides the cloud infrastructure and Microsoft stock images. {{site.data.keyword.cloud_notm}} [support](/docs/account?topic=account-gettinghelp) covers any issue with the cloud infrastructure and the stock images, such as driver mismatch or licensing.
+For custom images, the client is responsible for any issues that are related to the custom image, such as a driver mismatch or licensing.

-## Is the Microsoft operating system cost included in the on-demand {{site.data.keyword.cloud_notm}} virtual servers cost?
+## Is the cost of the Microsoft operating system included in the on-demand {{site.data.keyword.cloud_notm}} virtual server cost?
 {: #faq-microsoft-os-cost-ibm-cloud}
 {: faq}

 For IBM stock images, the operating systems license cost is included as part of the virtual server cost that you see in the catalog.
-Custom image licenses are billed separately.

 ## Does {{site.data.keyword.cloud_notm}} support Bring Your Own License (BYOL) for Microsoft software?
 {: #faq-microsoft-ibm-cloud-byol}